yetemegn-telaye/Photoprinter-ws/README.md

 ### Contribution guidelines ###

 * Create a branch out of master branch
+* Code and do manual test on the branch for both new and existing feature
+* Code review
+* [Address review comments]
-* Code review and merge into master
+* merge into master
-* Checkout master and test
+* Checkout from master
+* Do end to end testing on newly intoduced features and existing once
 * Delete the working branch you created

 ### Who do I talk to? ###